-1. To receive and adopt the audited financial statements for the year ended 31 October 2015 together with the Reports of the Directors and Auditors thereon.
+1. To receive and adopt the audited financial statements for the financial year ended 31 October 2014 together with the Reports of the Directors and Auditors thereon.
 (Resolution 1) 2.
-To approve the payment of a Final Single Tier Dividend of 2.0 sen per ordinary share of RM1.00 each fully paid up in respect of the financial year ended 31 October 2015 (Resolution 2) 3.
-To approve the payment of Directors' Fee for the financial year ended 31 October 2015.
+To approve the payment of a Final Single Tier Dividend of 2.0 sen per ordinary share of RM1.00 each fully paid up in respect of the financial year ended 31 October 2014.
+(Resolution 2) 3.
+To approve the payment of Directors' Fee for the financial year ended 31 October 2014.
 (Resolution 3) 4.
-To re-elect the following Directors who retire pursuant to Article 97 of the Company's Articles of Association: (i) Mr Hau Hock Khun (ii) Ms Rita Tai Lai Ling (Resolution 4) (Resolution 5) 5.
-To consider and if thought fit, pass the following Resolution in accordance with Section 129(6) of the Companies Act, 1965:- "That Mr Chu Kan retiring pursuant to Section 129(6) of the Companies Act, 1965 be and is hereby re- appointed as Director of the Company to hold office until the next Annual General Meeting."
-(Resolution 6) 6.
+To re-elect the following Directors who retire pursuant to Article 97 of the Company's Articles of Association:(i) Mr Tan Lye Huat(ii) Ms Tan Sook Yee (Resolution 4) (Resolution 5) 5.
+To re-elect the following Director who retire pursuant to Article 102 of the Company's Articles of Association:- (i) Mr Chew Yock Fat (Resolution 6) 6.
 To re-appoint Messrs.
 SJ Grant Thornton as Auditors and to authorise the Directors to fix their remuneration.
 (Resolution 7) 7.
-As Special Business, to consider and if thought fit, to pass the following resolutions as Ordinary Resolutions: (i) Authority to issue shares pursuant to Section 132(D) of the Companies Act, 1965 "THAT pursuant to Section 132D of the Companies Act 1965, and subject to the approval of the relevant governmental/regulatory authorities (if any shall be required), the Directors be and are hereby empowered to allot and issue shares in the Company, from time to time, at such price, upon such terms and conditions and for such purpose and to such person or persons whomsoever as the Directors may in their absolute discretion deem fit provided that the aggregate number of shares to be issued does not exceed ten per centum (10%) of the issued share capital of the Company and THAT the Directors be and are hereby also empowered to obtain the approval for the listing of and quotation for the additional shares so issued on the Bursa Malaysia Securities Berhad and THAT such authority shall continue to be in force until conclusion of the next annual general meeting of the Company."
+As Special Business, to consider and if thought fit, to pass the following resolutions as Ordinary Resolutions:

+(i) Authority to issue shares pursuant to Section 132(D) of the Companies Act, 1965

+"THAT pursuant to Section 132D of the Companies Act 1965, and subject to the approval of the relevant governmental/regulatory authorities (if any shall be required), the Directors be and are hereby empowered to allot and issue shares in the Company, from time to time, at such price, upon such terms and conditions and for such purpose and to such person or persons whomsoever as the Directors may in their absolute discretion deem fit provided that the aggregate number of shares to be issued does not exceed ten per centum (10%) of the issued share capital of the Company and THAT the Directors be and are hereby also empowered to obtain the approval for the listing of and quotation for the additional shares so issued on the Bursa Malaysia Securities Berhad and THAT such authority shall continue to be in force until conclusion of the next annual general meeting of the Company."

 (Resolution 8)